Echo CS 590 Timber Wolf Review: The Heavy-Duty Prosumer Standard

 Does the CS 590 have an adjustable oiler?

 Yes.
 The CS 590 features an adjustable, clutch-driven oiler.
-This means it only pumps oil when the chain is spinning, saving oil during idling, and allows the user to increase the flow when using longer bars or cutting dry hardwood.
+It only pumps oil when the chain is spinning and allows the user to increase flow when using longer bars or cutting dry hardwood.